Spanish Fairs: How to Celebrate Like Locals

 Sunshine and Siestas: The Do’s and Dont’s of Feria de Abril of Seville

-Spanish Sabores: Feria de Abril: Why it’s Not for Me!
+Spanish Sabores: Feria de Abril: Why It’s Not for Me!

-There are plenty of exciting feria experiences to be lived, so don’t lose any time: grab your flamenco dress, put a flower in your hair, and dance all night long!
+Grab your flamenco dress, put a flower in your hair, and dance all night long!
 Spain is full of ferias waiting for you!

 Are you a guiri and you’ve recently visited a feria?
 I am looking forward to hearing your stories about Spanish fairs!